stammen/AutoLaunch/README.md

 * Open AutoLaunch.sln with Visual Studio 2017

 * Select the Debug/x86 or Debug/x64 configuration.
+(Release/x86 and Release x/64 also work)

 * Set the AutoLaunch project as the StartUp project